RafaelPrado409/Github-API/README.md

 # English

-It is an application made up with ***ReactJS*** that connects with the github api and shows the repositories and the repositories issues that are received from the user's input
+It is an application made up in GoStack bootcamp of Rocketseat with ***ReactJS*** that connects with the github api and shows the repositories and the repositories issues that are received from the user's input

 ## How do I use it?